flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

 According to the [Style guide for Flutter repo][], we've switched the default page transitions which mainly for all platforms excluded iOS and macOS.
-When the `PageTransitionsBuilder` is not found on the current platform, `ZoomPageTransitionsBuilder` will be the default as well.
+When the `PageTransitionsBuilder` is not found on the current platform, `ZoomPageTransitionsBuilder` will be the default.

 [Style guide for Flutter repo]: {{site.repo.flutter}}/wiki/Style-guide-for-Flutter-repo

 ## Description of change

-`PageTransitionsBuilder`s that defined in `PageTransitionsTheme._defaultBuilders` have changed from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` for `TargetPlatform.android`,
+`PageTransitionsBuilder`s defined in
+`PageTransitionsTheme._defaultBuilders` have changed from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` for `TargetPlatform.android`,